 When FarmLogs first announced Crop Health Imagery, I signed up all of my fields.
-I notified my agronomist after the first alert I received, and he went out with somebody to scout the area, but they couldn’t find anything.
-Well, three weeks later I went to that same field and I found Chinch bugs right at the spot indicated in the alert.
+I notified my agronomist, and he went out with somebody to scout the area, but they couldn’t find anything.
+Well, three weeks later I went to that same field and I found Chinch bugs right at the spot indicated in the imagery.
 They totally decimated the crop in the area.

 |Crop Health Imagery in George's FarmLogs account.|

-Most likely, you're not going to walk in the right place where the insects are with regular scouting, but FarmLogs makes that a lot easier with Crop Health Imagery and Alerts.
+Most likely, you're not going to walk in the right place where the insects are with regular scouting, but FarmLogs makes that a lot easier with Crop Health Imagery.
 It’s just unbelievable what FarmLogs can do for a farmer.

 The insects were on an area right next to one of my wheat fields, and Chinch Bugs are very detrimental to grain sorghum.
 If I put a value on what I lost that year from the Chinch Bug damage, I’m sure it was over $300 on that one little spot.